Embassy of Mexico, Madrid

-The Embassy of Mexico in Spain, located in Madrid, is the primary diplomatic mission from the United Mexican States to the Kingdom of Spain.
+The Embassy of Mexico in Spain, located in Madrid, is the primary diplomatic mission of the United Mexican States in the Kingdom of Spain.
 Diplomatic relations between the two countries were established in 1836, 15 years after the Mexican War of Independence, but were severed in 1940 due to Mexico's support for the Second Spanish Republic in the Spanish Civil War.
-Relations were re-established in 1977 when Spain returned to a democracy following the death of Francisco Franco.
+Relations were re-established in 1977 upon Spain's return to democracy following the death of Francisco Franco.

 The head of the mission also represents Mexico at the World Tourism Organization.

 Location

 The chancery building of the embassy, as well as the Consular Section, is located at 46 Carrera de San Jerónimo in the Cortes Ward of the Centro District.

 Mexico also maintains a consulate in Barcelona.
 It is located at Paseo de la Bonanova, 55.

 Ambassadors

 The Ambassador of Mexico to the Spain is the highest ranking diplomatic representative of the United Mexican States to the Kingdom of Spain and subsequently holds the rank of "Ambassador Extraordinary and Plenipotentiary."
 The following is a list of Mexican ambassadors since the presidency of Felipe Calderón: